Skip to main content

 Where to get help:

-• Financial counselor at your hospital
+• Financial counsellor at your hospital

 Peace of mind

-What else you might do:
+What else you might do

 In addition to these formal processes, there are other things you might have a plan for to help your family, partner and others:

-• Bank accounts
+• Bank and investment accounts

-• Other accounts, including social media
+• Digital life including email, cloud drives and social media

-• Funeral plans
+• Funeral preferences

 End-of-life care